River Cam: The lower river

+The lower River from Hauxton Junction to the junction on the Ely Ouse has a length of 28.617 km.

 An organisation called the Conservators of the River Cam was formed in 1702, charged with keeping the river navigable.
 The Conservators are responsible for the two locks in and north east of Cambridge: Jesus Lock and Baits Bite Lock.
 The stretch north (downstream) of Jesus Lock is sometimes called the lower river.